XiaoyongBai/GreenFunction/README.md

-# README #
+# GreenFunction #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-* This is a c++ repository for Green's function of elasto-statics and elasto-dyanmics.
+This is a c++ repository for Green's function of elasto-statics and elasto-dyanmics.

 ### How to compile the fortran library of multi-layer Green's function